ngodi/css-grid-framework/README.md

 # css-grid-framework

-> The css grid framework project consists of a custom css layout framework, which is part the microverse training program.
+> The css grid framework project consists of a custom css layout framework, as part a practice project.
 The framework is then used the Odin webpage clone which is available here: https://www.theodinproject.com/.

 ![screenshot](./css-grid.png)